juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 It is called, as well, interactive transactions in Prisma's documentation.

-To use the interactive transactions, you must enable it in your Prisma Schema (see the [documentation](https://www.prisma.io/docs/guides/performance-and-optimization/prisma-client-transactions-guide#interactive-transactions-in-preview) to find how to do it).
-Additionally, you can pass as the second argument of the `PrismaQueryRunner` constructor a configuration for long-running transactions.
+You can pass as the second argument of the `PrismaQueryRunner` constructor a configuration for long-running transactions.
 The configuration object support the following properties:

 - `interactiveTransactionsOptions`(object, optional, default `undefined`): Object with the second parament of the `$transaction` method in the Prisma client object.
 It supports the following properties:
   - `maxWait` (number, optional, default `2000`): The maximum amount of time (milliseconds) the Prisma Client will wait to acquire a transaction from the database.
 The default is 2 seconds.